Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-The accessibility of the service is rated as good, with residents on average being located 307 meters from their nearest transport stop.
-On average, there are 33 daily trips across all routes, which translates to approximately one weekly trip per individual stop.
+On average, there are 33 trips per day across all routes, which equates to approximately one weekly trip per individual stop.

 Frequently Asked Questions - Transport